-Close to the inlet, the high advection and cooling rates lead to a buildup of undersaturation.
+Near the inlet, the high advection and cooling rates cause a buildup of undersaturation.
 Further downstream, cooling and advection rates are much lower, and undersaturation decreases due to the dissolution reaction.
-Accordingly, the cave profile develops a pronounced maximum few meters away from the inlet point (Fig. 4c).
-Over time, following aperture, h, grow, a slowing rate of diffusion across the aperture also dampens the reaction.
-In turn, the slower reaction leads to the further buildup of undersaturation, with its maximum migrating progressively downstream (arrow in Fig. 4b).
+Accordingly, the cave profile develops a pronounced maximum several meters from the inlet point (Fig. 4c).
+Over time, depending on the growth of the aperture h, the slowing rate of diffusion across the aperture also dampens the reaction.
+In turn, the slower reaction further increases the undersaturation, with the maximum undersaturation shifting progressively downstream (see arrow in Fig. 4b).